An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Vacuum Compatibility Tests

-The vacuum compatibility of the different components of the baffle was first addressed at CERN by measuring their outgassing rate and possible transfer contamination.
-The outgassing rate was measured by the throughput method~\cite{outgassing}.
-The measuring setup consists of a small vacuum chamber equipped with one penning gauge and a residual gas analyser (RGA) pumped through an orifice at a constant pumping speed and connected to a turbomolecular pump equipped with another penning gauge.
-The different components of the baffle were split in four different batches: the gold-coated polyimide PCB, 36 photo-sensors, the electronic components (resistors, condensers, microchips, etc.) and the connectors, antennae and wires.
-Along with the tested materials, witness samples were introduced in each batch to test transferred volatile condensable contamination.
-These samples were examined by Fourier-transform infrared spectroscopy (FTIR) using the procedure proposed by LIGO~\cite{LIGO_FTIR}.
 The outgassing rate and residual gas composition were measured both at room temperature after 24 h of pump down and after a bakeout at $100^{\circ}$C during 24 h.
 The PCB was also tested after a bakeout at $100^{\circ}$C during 72 h.
 The measured outgassing rates are summarised in table~\ref{tab:outgassingCERN}.
 Finally, residual gas analysis did not show any contaminants above background levels during all measurements, and FTIR analysis did not present any transfer of contaminants on the witness samples~\cite{FTIR_CERN}.

 The assembled baffle was then tested at EGO to ensure compliance with Virgo UHV requirements.
 In particular, the points of concern were: \begin{itemize} \item The soldering process used to integrate the electronic components to the PCB, due to the possible presence of high vapor pressure alloys not compatible with high temperature operations, like the bake-out, and also due to the possible presence of low-volatile additives (anti-oxidant fluxes), which are difficult to remove. \item Some of the circuit components, which are encapsulated in small plastic-like packages, when a ceramic alternative was not possible. \item The PCB itself, made of superposed layers of polyimide and copper, as a potential trap for contaminants and gases, mostly water vapor. \end{itemize}